Enter your email address below and subscribe to our newsletter

 Instructions

-Drain the aquafaba (Liquid from the can of chickpeas) into a cup and set aside.
+Drain the aquafaba (Liquid from the chickpea can) into a cup and set aside.
 Add the chickpeas to a small pot of water and bring it to a rolling boil on high heat.
 Add one teaspoon of baking soda.
 Cook for 30 to 35 minutes.
-This step creates a creamy hummus; the baking soda helps to break down the skin of the chickpeas.
+This step creates creamy hummus; the baking soda helps break down the chickpeas’ skins.
 Smash a chickpea to test if it is ready.
 Once cooked, drain the chickpeas and set them aside.

 Add lemon juice and tahini to the food processor.
 Blend for one to three seconds until creamy.
-Then, add a pinch of salt, pepper, cumin, and garlic, blending for approximately 30 seconds—a short note on blender types or food processors.
+Then add a pinch of salt, pepper, cumin, and garlic, and blend for approximately 30 seconds—a short note on blender types or food processors.
 You don’t need anything fancy.
-And, when the chickpeas are pre-cooked, it blends super easily.
+And when the chickpeas are pre-cooked, they blend super easily.

 How to Store Hummus?

 Hummus will last four to seven days in the fridge.
-Make sure to drizzle olive oil on top of the hummus.
+Make sure to drizzle olive oil over the hummus.
 Freezing hummus is also possible.
-Add the hummus to an airtight container or freezer-safe packet and freeze it.
+Add the hummus to an airtight container or freezer-safe bag and freeze.
 It will last two to three months.
 Freezing is an excellent way to extend the shelf life.

 What to Serve with Hummus?